-Total Breakdown of Remuneration (Millions of yen) Number of Class Remuneration Base Pay Bonus Retirement Officers (Millions of yen) Dase Fay Donus Benefits (Persons) Directors (excluding outside directors) 371 260 67 42 12 Corporate Auditors (except outside auditors) 18 16 - 1 2 Outside Auditors 39 39 6
+Total Breakdown of Remuneration (Millions of yen) Number of Class Remuneration (Millions of yen) Base Pay Bonus Retirement Benefits Officers (Persons) Directors (excluding outside directors) 390 266 84 40 12 Audit & Supervisory Board Members (except outside auditors) 18 16 1 1 Outside Directors and Auditors 43 43 5

-Notes:

-1. The above includes two auditors (including one outside auditor) who resigned from the Company at the conclusion of the 55th regular General Meeting of Shareholders on March 29, 2016.
+Notes

-2. Remuneration to Directors does not include compensation for services rendered outside the realm of their directorships.

-3. The amount of annual remuneration for Directors is up to ¥650 million as approved at the General Meeting of Shareholders on March 13, 1990 (although this does not include employee compensation).

-4. The amount of annual remuneration for Corporate Auditors is up to ¥50 million as approved at the General Meeting of Shareholders on March 30, 2005.

-5. The increase in allowance for retirement benefits for directors in the year under review is included in the above retirement benefits.
+- 1. Remuneration to Directors does not include compensation for services rendered outside the realm of their directorships - 2.
+The amount of annual remuneration for Directors is up to ¥650 million as approved at the General Meeting of Shareholders on March 13, 1990 (although this does not include - 3.
+The amount of annual remuneration for Audit & Supervisory Board Members is up to ¥50 million as approved at the General Meeting of Shareholders on March 30, 2005. - 4.
+The increase in allowance for retirement benefits for directors in the year under review is included in the above retirement benefits

-B. Total Consolidated Remuneration by Director and Corporate Auditor
+B. Total Consolidated Remuneration by Director and Audit & Supervisory Board Member

-Not disclosed since there are no Directors or Corporate Auditors that receive consolidated remuneration of ¥100 million or more.
+Not disclosed since there are no Directors or Audit & Supervisory Board Members that receive consolidated remuneration of ¥100 million or more.

-C. Policy for Determination of Remuneration Policy and Its Calculation Method for Directors and Corporate Auditors each position.
+C. Policy for Determination of Remuneration Policy and Its Calculation Method for Directors and Audit & Supervisory Board Members

+Remuneration for Directors comprises basic pay, bonus, retirement benefits and others.
+The method of calculation for each is as follows.
+Basic pay refers to fixed remuneration determined based on the maximum annual income of the employee and the importance of their role in each position.
 It is set within the limit determined by a resolution passed at the General Meeting of Shareholders.
 In order to link contribution to business performance, bonuses are determined based on target achievement for operating income and the degree of contribution of each Director.
-Remuneration for Corporate Auditors is determined based on deliberation by Corporate Auditors and set within the limit determined by a resolution passed at the General Meeting of Shareholders.
+Remuneration for Audit & Supervisory Board Members is determined based on deliberation by Audit & Supervisory Board Members and set within the limit determined by a resolution passed at the General Meeting of Shareholders.
 In principle, the Company sets an annual basic total amount for retirement benefits for each class of Standing Officer.
 Retirement benefits are paid at the time of retirement in an amount adjusted for company and individual performance.
 The Company does not employ a stock option system.